bastosmichael/Veterans-Lighthouse-API-Example/README.md

 UPLOAD_FILE_TO_VA.php Web Service - This web service is the POST web service for the first.
 The front end transaction on submit performs a POST to this backend web service that contains all necessary files and metadata.
 This backend Web service then POSTS to the VA initially via PHP cURL to get the PUT location for the file uploads.
 Upon recieving the PUT location, it then loops through each uploaded file using curl_create_file and pushes them to an array in the naming conventions used by the VA Lighthouse API.
 Upon receiving a success message, it "touches" a file that exists in the veteran's directory in this format...GUID_STATUS.txt, so for example, c49b0419-c0a0-4e3b-89f4-d58e99f0d47d_UPLOADED.txt.

 GRAB_VETERAN_STATUSES.php Web Service - This web service loops through all the files and directories, grabs the current status of each VA upload, and renders them to a front end table.

+### Python Script
+---
+The Python script, when ran(Or put on a scheduled task), loops through the directory and pulls the GUID from the text file.
+It then performs an API call using Python Requests and updates the text file with the new status.